saeed0920/bootstrap-Arch/README.md

 - [ ] Set order to installing zsh before lunarvim
 - [ ] add Konsole
 - [ ] fix the display manager (set to sddm)
+- [ ] Add v2ray-core setup in this script

 <hr>

 - [ ] In the end of day write the document for this repo And the goals for bash script here is to keep it simple!